Midnight Mass with NYC Kids: Family-Friendly Christmas Eve Services

 1047 Amsterdam Avenue at 112th Street

 Already well known to NYC parents for its fun and educational children's programming year-round, this Episcopalian church has a full day of family-friendly activities planned for December 24.
-At 4pm, there's a Christmas Eve Service of Lessons and Carols featuring larger-than life puppets telling the story of Christmas.
-For a more traditional experience, try the 10:30pm Christmas Eve Festival Eucharist of Christmas where, the staff assured us, guests of all ages are welcome without fear of being shushed.
-Seating is first come, first served.
+At 4pm, there are Christmas Eve Lessons and Carols featuring larger-than-life puppets telling the story of Christmas.
+For a more traditional experience, try the 10:30pm Christmas Eve Festal Eucharist where, the staff assured us, guests of all ages are welcome without fear of being shushed.
+(Music begins at 10pm.)
+Seating is first come, first served, though a select number of reserved seating passes are available early in the season.
+Email callen@stjohndivine.org to request.

 Trinity Wall Street – Financial District